timotdsantos/CarND-LaneLines-P1/LaneLines_Detection.md

 ![alt text][image4]

    4 Left lines that are crossing over to the right half of the screen and right lines crossing over the left half are discarded
-   5 Line-fitting algorithm (polyfit) was used to generate 1 line for each side using the line edpoints as input**
+   5 Line-fitting algorithm (polyfit) was used to generate 1 line for each side using the line edpoints as input

 **The Line Extrapolation** consists of defining the coordinates to draw the line segments extending to the bottom edge of the screen, and matching length of the lanes.
    1 Get the points where the derived lane lines intersect with the bottom edge.
 I just used the polyfit linear equation.

    2 Matched the top endpoints of left and right lanes.
 I chose the point closer to the bottom, and got the corresponding
       coordinate from the left and right fitted line.

 ![alt text][image5]

-   3 Used the 4 points as input to draw the 2 lines on the image.
+   3 Used the 4 points as input to draw the 2 lane lines on the image.

 ![alt text][image6]